 We can observe from the simulation below that point C moves in an approximate straight line between the two ground pivots.

 It is important to note that this is not exact.
-If you plot the full path of point C, it actually traces a curve resembling a "W" with a flat bottom.
+If you plot the full path of point C, it traces a curve resembling a "W" with a flat bottom.
 However, for the central portion of the travel, the deviation from linear is minimal.

 While originally designed for steam engines and textile machinery, Roberts' mechanism has found new life in modern high-precision engineering, specifically in Compliant Mechanisms and Flexures.